 This is the best meatloaf idea ever!
 Did you know that you can make ahead and freeze meatloaf?
 Yep!
 Meatloaf is actually one of my favorite freezer meal recipes – particularly when it’s a healthy turkey meatloaf!
 Today, I’m going to share some super simple tips to make ahead and freeze meatloaf so you can stock up on healthy freezer meals.

 If you would’ve said to me 7-8 years ago that I’d be a huge meatloaf fan I’d think you’re crazy.
 When I was growing up meatloaf was my least favorite meal.
 Seriously, I hated it!
-Just word “meatloaf” sounded gross.
+I mean, just the word “meatloaf” sounded gross.

 Anyway, as I grew up, matured, and searched for healthy recipes to add to our meal plan meatloaf recipes kept popping up.
-So, I gave meatloaf another shot.
+So, I decided to give meatloaf another shot.

 I should say that I make a mean turkey meatloaf recipe.
-Obviously, I try to make the healthiest version of recipes and using ground turkey reduces the fat and calories in meatloaf recipes significantly—without sacrificing any of the flavor.
+I know meatloaf is traditionally made with ground beef but this lightened up healthy turkey meatloaf reduces the fat and calories in meatloaf recipes significantly—without sacrificing any of the flavor.

-If you’re worried about ground turkey resulting in a dry meatloaf don’t be I have a solution for that.
-Actually, I wrote an entire post of how to create a delicious turkey meatloaf recipe.
-After you’re done reading this post I suggest heading over to that one for my best meatloaf tips.
+If you’re worried about ground turkey resulting in a dry meatloaf, don’t be!
+I have a solution for that.
+Actually, I wrote an entire post about how to create a delicious turkey meatloaf recipe.
+After you’re done reading this post I suggest heading over to that one for some of my best meatloaf tips.

-There are a couple ways to freeze meatloaf.
-You can prepare the meatloaf and then freeze it prior to cooking it.
-Or you can prepare and cook a meatloaf recipe completely.
+There are a couple of ways to freeze meatloaf.
+Firstly, you can prepare the meatloaf and then freeze it prior to cooking it.
+Or, you can prepare and cook a meatloaf recipe completely.
 After it is cooked, and cooled, you can then slice it up into individual portions and freeze.

 First, mix up your healthy turkey meatloaf as usual.
 Once you have it nice and mixed in the bowl, you need to place plastic wrap over a baking sheet and then spray it with cooking spray.
 This is so the meatloaf easily comes off the plastic wrap when you’re ready to bake it.

-Then form the loaf on the plastic wrap.
-If you’re making more than one meatloaf then lay out a sheet of plastic wrap for each meatloaf, you’ll need form the loaf sideways to fit more than one on the baking sheet.
+Next, form the loaf on the plastic wrap.
+If you’re making more than one turkey meatloaf, lay out a sheet of plastic wrap for each meatloaf one.
+You may have to form the loaf sideways to fit more than one on the baking sheet.

 Also, you could purchase disposable meatloaf pans from the grocery store or get them in bulk on Amazon.
 If you get disposable meatloaf pans then just spray the loaf pan and then form the loaf in the pan and wrap top with plastic wrap and foil.